Last reviewed on October 22, 2024

 4. There must be a perspective for creating jobs for highly qualified professionals.

-5. The company must have the potential to reach €325,000+ of annual turnover or assets value after five years.
+5. The company must have the potential to reach €325,000+ in annual turnover or asset value after five years.

 The business plan is evaluated by an incubator and the IAPMEI.
 If the startup idea is approved for the program, its founders may apply for a visa.